RodSarhan/tstypecolorpreview/README.md

 ## Notes

-This extension was inteded for my own use, if you notice any issues feel free to suggest a fix or open a PR.
+This extension is inteded for my own use, if you notice any issues feel free to suggest a fix or open a PR.

-## Known Issues

-- None, please report if you encounter any

-## Release Notes

-### 0.2.1

-Better performance by using ts server plugin

-### 0.0.6

-Now supports most color formats

-### 0.0.4

-Better representation of transparent colors

-### 0.0.1

-Initial release

 ---